-Graduates of foreign colleges and universities who meet the standards of admission equivalent to those described above may be considered for admission to the York College's graduate programs.
+Graduates of foreign colleges and universities, who meet the standards of admission equivalent to those described above, may apply to the York College's graduate programs.
 The applicant must present authoritative evidence of sufficient competence in the English language to pursue a regular course of study at York College.
-An applicant who has not studied in an English-speaking country must take the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
+An applicant who has not studied in an English-speaking country must take the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) or Pearson Test of English Academic (PTE).

-If the applicant plans to enter or remain in the U.S. on an F-1 or J-1 visa, it will be necessary to complete a Certification of Finances form and provide documented proof of financial support confirming that he or she has the funds necessary to cover all college tuition and personal expenses (approximately \$27,000-\$31,000 per year).
+If the applicant plans to enter or remain in the U.S. on a F-1 or J-1 visa, it will be necessary to complete a Certification of Finances form and provide documented proof of financial support confirming that he or she has the funds necessary to cover all college tuition and personal expenses.
 You will need the Form I-20 (Certificate of Eligibility) to obtain the F-1 visa; Form DS-2019 to obtain the J-1 Visa.
 This procedure takes place after determination of academic eligibility and before registration for the first semester, and is carried out under the auspices of the International Student Advisor in the Office of Admissions.

-International students must review financial requirements for visa applications.
-All students on F-I or J-I visas must be full-time students every semester, carrying a course load of at least 9 credits, to qualify for and maintain this visa status.
+All students on F-I or J-I visas must be full-time students every semester, carrying a course load of at least 12 credits, to qualify for and maintain their immigration status.
 Form I-20 or DS-2019 will be issued to full-time students who have provided the required financial documentation to the Office of Admissions and have been admitted to the College.

-If you are currently in the United States as a tourist, temporary worker, diplomat, exchange visitor or any other kind of non-immigrant classification and need to change to F-1 student status, please contact the International Student Advisor at intl@york.cuny.edu
+If you are currently in the United States as a tourist, temporary worker, diplomat, exchange visitor or any other kind of non-immigrant classification and need to change to F-1 status, please contact the International Student Advisor at intl@york.cuny.edu

-English Proficiency and the TOEFL and IELTS
+English Proficiency, the TOEFL/IELTS or PTE